Walkers approaching Tŵr Mawr lighthouse on Llanddwyn Island, Isle of Anglesey, with Celtic cross, coastal views, and golden evening light.

 What can I do on Anglesey?

-You can walk the 130-mile Anglesey Coastal Path, explore sandy bays and tidal islands, paddleboard or kayak along the coast, climb Holyhead Mountain, go wildlife-watching, and visit ancient monuments.
+You can walk the 130-mile Anglesey Coastal Path, explore sandy bays and tidal islands, paddleboard or kayak along the coast, climb Holyhead Mountain, go wildlife-watching, and visit ancient monuments and castles.

 What are the best walking routes on Anglesey?

-The Anglesey Coastal Path is the island’s headline trail, while Newborough Forest to Llanddwyn Island is one of the most scenic short walks.
-Holyhead Mountain offers panoramic views and shorter loop options.
+The Anglesey Coastal Path is the island’s headline long-distance route, while the walk from Newborough Forest to Llanddwyn Island is one of the most scenic short routes.
+Holyhead Mountain offers panoramic viewpoints and circular hill walks.

 Is Anglesey good for outdoor adventures?

 Yes.
-As well as walking, you can try sea kayaking, sailing, paddleboarding, snorkelling, guided sea swimming, and boat trips to see seabirds and seals.
+Alongside walking, Ynys Môn is excellent for sea kayaking, sailing, paddleboarding, snorkelling, guided sea swimming, and wildlife boat trips to see seabirds and seals.

 When is the best time to visit Anglesey?

-Late spring to early autumn offers mild weather and calm seas for walking and water activities.
-Winter is wilder — perfect for dramatic seascapes and solitude, though conditions can be challenging.
+Late spring to early autumn offers the best conditions for coastal walking and water activities.
+Winter is wilder and quieter, with dramatic seas and fewer visitors, but conditions can be more challenging.

 Can I book a walking holiday on Anglesey?

 Yes.
-You’ll find self-guided and guided walking holidays, often including baggage transfers, accommodation, and optional adventure activities like kayaking or wildlife tours.
+You’ll find both self-guided and guided walking holidays, often including accommodation, baggage transfers, and optional adventure activities such as kayaking or wildlife tours.